 Tests

-Testing a single project that runs in multiple languages can be very hard.
+Testing a single project that runs in multiple languages can be difficult.
 Managing dependencies with multiple package managers of different ecosystems can take the SDK Generator complexity to extreme levels.

 To avoid that complexity, we have created a cross-platform mechanism that leverages Docker and a vanilla language file with no dependencies attached.